 You’ve done it!
 You have finally bit the bullet to remodel your kitchen, or maybe you’re building from scratch.
 You’ve visited Ikea and you, “ooed” and “awed” over all the amazing organization they provide.
 You loved the soft close doors and drawers were amazed by the integrated lighting.
 You couldn’t believe the amazing prices.
 You could build an entire kitchen for 1/3 the cost of what your cabinet guy quoted you…except…you have to do it yourself.
 Aaaand they don’t have those fancy narrow 6″ spice cabinets that your cabinet guy does.
 Let’s hack this Ikea kitchen cabinet! (jump to the tutorial here)

 Somehow, by a twist of fate you landed here.
-Maybe you searched for making an Ikea cabinet bigger or maybe narrower.
+Maybe you searched for making an Ikea cabinet bigger or maybe narrower or how to change the size of a cabinet.
 Perhaps, you haven’t bought the cabinets yet because you want to make sure it is even possible to adjust the sizes or add in one of those spice racks you see next to everyone’s ranges.
 Well, I’m here to tell you it is possible and it is much easier than you think.

 Parts of an IKEA Sektion kitchen cabinet